TechnoBro03/BeyondReach/README.md

 A Minecraft datapack that allows you to break and place blocks from any distance, including in the air.

 ## Features
-* Break and place blocks from any distance (2-64 blocks, this is a limit set by Minecraft).
+* Break and place blocks from any distance.
 * Place blocks in midair.
 * Multiplayer friendly.
 * Survival friendly.